 Convene and coordinate the Health, Emergency Preparedness, Safety & Security Task Force (HEPSS) regularly.
 HEPSS reports to the Facilities Committee, discusses college-centered safety and security issues while determining plans of action and makes recommendations to Facilities Committee.

 The purpose of SAC’s Student Success and Equity Committee is to positively impact the academic achievement and success of SAC students by linking matriculation, student equity, and related student success initiatives at the college.
 In addition, the SAC Basic Skills Task Force is linked to the Student Success and Equity Committee.
-Consultation items are incorporated into the ongoing work of the Student Success Committee.
-The joining of these important initiatives was done to improve the college’s participatory governance system; bring involved leaders from all constituency groups together for student-centered planning, analysis, dialogue, and policy review.
 The goals of the committee are to:

 coordinate and plan implementation activities related to student success initiatives.